thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/notification/general.md

   * *recipientLastName* - last name of the recipient;

 Parameter names must be wrapped using `${...}`.
 For example: `${recipientFirstName}`.
-You may also modify the value of the parameter with one of the sufixes:
+You may also modify the value of the parameter with one of the suffixes:

   * `upperCase`, for example - `${recipientFirstName:upperCase}`
   * `lowerCase`, for example - `${recipientFirstName:lowerCase}`